dyammons/canine_duodenal_atlas/README.md

 The proccessed dataset is avaliable for browsing via the UCSC Cell Browser portal.
 Using the portal you can explore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.

-Link to the dataset: TBD
+Link to the dataset: https://canine-duodenum-cie.cells.ucsc.edu

 Link to UCSC Cell Browser documentation: https://cellbrowser.readthedocs.io/en/master/